hashicorp/katakoda/consul-hcs-azure/step1.md

 that enable parameterized scripts later in the lab to ensure you are interracting with your own sandboxed environment.

-Click below to run script.
+Click below to run the script.

 `sudo bash personalize.sh`{{execute T1}}